Md-Shorif-200/ayira-ecommerce/README.md

-#  AIYRA — B2B Product Inquiry & Showcase Platform
+#  AAryan — B2B Product Inquiry & Showcase Platform

-**AIYRA** is a modern **B2B product inquiry and showcase platform** designed to connect businesses and buyers through interactive product displays, intelligent communication, and streamlined admin management.
+**AAryan** is a modern **B2B product inquiry and showcase platform** designed to connect businesses and buyers through interactive product displays, intelligent communication, and streamlined admin management.
 It integrates **AI-powered chat**, **real-time notifications**, and **data-driven analytics** to make the B2B experience smarter and more engaging.

 ---